Tempaccnt/Termux-alpaca/README.md

 ~~* install-alpaca-mega.sh this one uses mega to download the model(faster but with limited downloads)~~

-the previous two scripts were combined to one. now you will be asked to choose whether to use huggingface or mega. writr 1 for hugginface anything else will download the model using mega
+the previous two scripts were combined to one. now you will be asked to choose whether to use huggingface or mega. write 1 for hugginface anything else will download the model using mega

 how to use:
 * the easiest way is to clone the repository then make the script executable and run it. to do that write the following: